What effect does engine RPM have on fuel economy?

 An 86 drinks 7.8L of fuel per 100km, after averaging urban and extra urban fuel consumptions.
 As the test circuit has many intersections and has a relatively low speed limit of 60kph, I expect a higher economy figure than that of Toyota’s factory claims.

-There are often cases where changing gears at too low of an engine speed can result in extremely sluggish performance.
+There are often cases where changing gears at too low of an engine speed can result in extremely sluggish performance thus increasing the chance of getting into car accidents.
 A Dyno Graph plots the power and torque of a vehicle against revolutions per minute at full throttle.
 Below is my Dyno Graph for a standard Toyota 86.
 The red line represents power in kilowatts and the grey line represents torque in kilogram meters.
 There is evidently a very linear power increase from idle up to 3000RPM, where it then has a slight flatten until picking up again at 4000RPM.
 The torque also steadily increases until 3500RPM, at which point it clearly dips.
 This contributes to my prediction that changing gears at 3000RPM will prove most efficient as the engine is capable of producing a lot greater performance, and therefore won’t have to work as hard under acceleration.

 I predict the mid-range shift at 3000 RPM will prove to be the most efficient, as I believe it is the perfect balance between low engine workload and fairly low RPM.